photoprism/photoprism-docs/docs/developer-guide/index.md

 Follow us on [Twitter](https://twitter.com/photoprism_app) or join our [Community Chat](https://gitter.im/browseyourlife/community) to get regular updates, connect with other contributors, and discuss your ideas.
 Our [Code of Conduct](https://photoprism.app/code-of-conduct) explains the "dos and don’ts."

-## We Love Feedback ##

 An important part of our journey is to explore new ways in product development and build better software through simplicity and consistent use of community feedback.
-You are always [welcome to share your thoughts](../contact.md) with us.
+Feel free to [share your thoughts](../contact.md) with us at any time.

 ## Creating Bug Reports ##